ong-ck/ITpt/README.md

 ### Description

-<p align="justify">ITPT is a fitness tracking website that targets fitness enthusiasts.
-To prepare NSman and NSFs for their yearly IPPT, ITPT offers users a personalised training experience where they are able to customise their training plan to fit their fitness level and training tempo.
+<p align="justify">ITpt is a fitness tracking website that targets fitness enthusiasts.
+To prepare NSman and NSFs for their yearly IPPT, ITpt offers users a personalised training experience where they are able to customise their training plan to fit their fitness level and training tempo.
 It also features an in-built IPPT score calculator for them to calculate their scores to track their progress.</p>

 ### Motivation

 <p align="justify">Many of the males in Singapore are required to take the IPPT annually.
 Failing to pass your IPPT within the given window will condemn you to 10 mandatory seasons of NS Fitness Improvement Training in addition to missing out on monetary awards.
 While there are many fitness apps and training programmes online, they are often not tailored for the IPPT.
 In addition, these apps do not come with an IPPT calculator.
 Therefore users have to find another website to calculate their IPPT score.
-For ITPT, we have decided to combine the 2 above to create a fitness training website to prepare users for their IPPT.
+For ITpt, we have decided to combine the 2 above to create a fitness training website to prepare users for their IPPT.
 It would recommend exercises to help users improve their score in each station and have an in-build IPPT calculator for greater convenience.
 Allowing users to seamlessly transition between planning and tracking their workout.</p>

 ### User Stories